Welcome to UNICEF USA!

 His fears were justified.
 When Pierre arrived at the hospital he weighed just 19 pounds and was severely dehydrated from recurring bouts of diarrhea.
 SAM also makes children like Pierre nine times more likely to die of such diseases as malaria, measles or cholera than those who are well nourished.

-The next day, when Pierre showed no signs of improvement and was barely conscious, the doctors determined he needed more intensive care and moved him to the Bangui Paediatric Hospital — a lifeline for CAR's most severely malnourished children.
+The next day, when Pierre showed no signs of improvement and was barely conscious, the doctors determined he needed more intensive care and moved him to the Bangui Pediatric Hospital — CAR's only pediatric hospital and a lifeline for severely malnourished children.
 Though the malnutrition stabilization ward is over capacity, with every bed full — many with two children — it provides meticulous round-the-clock care, precisely what Pierre needed.

 On his diet of RUTF, Pierre grew stronger by the day.
-Finally, after 10 days, Pierre was able to go home and continue his treatment as an outpatient at the health center near his village where his odyssey began.
+Finally, after 10 days, Pierre was able to go home and continue his treatment as an outpatient at the health center near his village.
 There for the next few weeks, Pierre received regular check-ups and a steady supply of RUTF.

 Now that Pierre is growing stronger by the day, Prosper can allow himself to think about his son's future.
 “I want to find work so I can send Pierre to school.
 That would give me pleasure.
 I am very happy to see him like other children.”